A Chern-Simons theory for dipole symmetry: Introduction

 Conventional particle-vortex duality is captured by a mixed Chern-Simons term between dynamical and background gauge fields.
 In \secref{sec:particle vortex duality}, we generalize it to dipole phase transitions that were reported recently in \cite{Lake:2022ico}.
 We study the mixed Chern-Simons term that incorporates either a dipole symmetry or a dipole symmetry breaking and show how the Lifshitz theory emerges from it.

 All of the above are defined in the flat spacetime limit.
 In \secref{sec:curved}, we develop effective field theories toward a curved spacetime dipolar Chern-Simons theory.
-In \secref{sec:dipGoldstone}, we generalize \eqref{eq:cs intro} to include dipole Goldstone in curved spacetime.
-Even though the dipole field strength on curved spacetime will change under dipole shift, thanks to dipole Goldstone, it can remain gauge invariant by absorbing dipoles from the condensate.
-This has been noticed in \cite{Glorioso:2023chm}.
-We then move further to consider a pure gauge theory of 3D spacetime in \secref{sec:gravity}.
-By taking into account a dynamical spacetime, the dipole symmetry together with spacetime symmetry will form a non-abelian symmetry group.
-This group allows us to construct a non-abelian Chern-Simons theory following the canonical construction of topological 3D gravity \cite{Papageorgiou:2009zc,Hartong:2016yrf,Achucarro:1986uwr,Witten:1988hc}.
-The resulting topological field theory is a generalized Wen-Zee term \cite{wen_1992}, and we will show that it enriches present understandings of ``fracton-elasticity duality'' \cite{Leo_2018,Leo_smectic,Pretko_duality} (see also a review \cite{Gromov:2022cxa}).
+In \secref{sec:dipGoldstone}, we generalize \eqref{eq:cs intro} to curved spacetime with the help of dipole Goldstone.
+We then move further to consider a pure gauge theory in 3D spacetime in \secref{sec:gravity}.
+By treating the dipole symmetry in an equal footing as the spacetime symmetry, we arrive at a non-abelian Chern-Simons theory following the canonical construction of topological 3D gravity \cite{Papageorgiou:2009zc,Hartong:2016yrf,Achucarro:1986uwr,Witten:1988hc}.
+The resulting theory is a generalized Wen-Zee term \cite{wen_1992}, and we will show that it enriches present understandings of ``fracton-elasticity duality'' \cite{Leo_2018,Leo_smectic,Pretko_duality} (see also a review \cite{Gromov:2022cxa}).